Redirecting...

 DLA's role

 While manufacturers often provide ingredient listings for chemicals of regulatory concern or otherwise required for hazard communication, the residual delta of nondisclosed ingredients are sometimes later proven to be hazardous in subsequent years.
-Full ingredient data is necessary for comprehensive employee exposure records, supply vulnerabilities and impact assessments, environmental protection efforts, and full accountability for the various facets that ingredient information is used to support the mission of the DOD.
+Full ingredient data is necessary for comprehensive employee exposure records, supply vulnerabilities and impact assessments, environmental protection efforts, and full accountability for the various facets that ingredient information is used to support the mission of the DOW.

 Contact